Penland Iron Program

 There is no lockable storage or additional space except as mentioned above.

-– There is a file of MSDS sheets kept in the studio.
+– There is a binder of SDS sheets kept in the studio.

 – There is a first aid kit that is regularly checked and re-stocked.